đŸŒ±The Messy, Beautiful Work of Becoming

 Anger, humor, embarrassment, and tears rise fast — often before their executive functioning catches up.

-We hear “I didn’t mean to” often.
-And they mean it.
+We hear “I didn’t mean to” often — and they usually mean it.
+What matters most is not the intent, but the impact.

-• At this age, kids test reactions — not because they intend to cross lines, but because they’re working to understand and experiment with the unwritten rules of social interaction, power, belonging, and attention.
+• Kids this age test reactions — not to cross lines intentionally, but to understand the unwritten rules of social interaction, attention, and belonging.

 Examples include: